Folded-Structures-Lab/sbdb/README.md

 - Steel structural design examples use the `steelas` package
 - Verification data sourced from ASI and Tekla software
-- Framework developed for academic research in structural optimization
+- Framework developed for academic research in structural optimisation